meshery/meshery/docs/pages/concepts/logical/components.md

 ## Components as building blocks

-Meshery Models and their Components represent a standardized and reusable collection of building blocks used to describe both the desired and actual configuration of infrastructure pre and post-deployment.
+Meshery Models and their packaged Components represent a standardized and reusable collection of building blocks used to describe both the desired and actual configuration of infrastructure pre and post-deployment.
 More than this Components are using to describe non-infrastructure concepts, for example, a component might capture a comment or a visual element that you've placed into a Meshery Design.
 To aid in distinguishing between types of Components, they are categorized into two groups: Semantic and Non-Semantic components.
 A component is considered semantically meaningful when it behaves as a direct representation of an aspect of your infrastructure.
 A component is considered non-semantically meaningful when it behaves as an annotation to aid in the comprehension of your designs.

 <!--
 ### Semantic Components